 *Local channels only available in select locations |

-If you opt for DIRECTV STREAM’s Choice plan, you’ll have all the channels you need to stream Wimbledon.
-With Choice and above, you get ABC, ESPN, ESPN2 and Tennis Channel.
-DIRECTV STREAM’s base plan, Entertainment, doesn’t include Tennis Channel.
-Within DIRECTV STREAM’s channel selection, sports fans will also find NBA TV, Big Ten Network, ESPNU, FS1 and more.
+If you opt for DIRECTV's Choice plan, you’ll have all the channels you need to stream Wimbledon.
+With Choice and above, you get ABC, ESPN, and ESPN2 to catch the grassy courts in action.
+The DIRECTV base plan, Entertainment, doesn’t include Tennis Channel.
+Within DIRECTV channel selection, sports fans will also find NBA TV, Big Ten Network, ESPNU, FS1 and more.

 Sling TV is a budget-friendly, customizable sports streaming service that includes the necessary channels for Wimbledon at a much lower price point than any of the other options here.
 ESPN and ESPN2 are included on Sling Orange.
 ABC is included on Sling Blue, but only in some markets across the country.
 Tennis Channel is part of the Sports Extra add-on.
 To get everything, you’d need Sports Orange & Blue, plus the add-on.
 You’d then also get to enjoy ESPNEWS, MLB Network, NBA TV and more.